 The goals of the medical program are to teach the attitudes and skills required for achieving competency as effective practitioners.
-This course provides further opportunities to acquire a fund of knowledge by encouraging students to be proactive and responsible for their learning in the classroom, small-group and simulation settings.
+This course provides further opportunities to acquire a fund of knowledge by encouraging students to be proactive and responsible for their learning.

-7. Course objectives/student learning outcomes:

-Competency Based Objectives:
+7. Course objectives/student learning outcomes: Competency Based Objectives: